Pepperi-Addons/papi-sdk/README.md

   You can fix most linting issues by running `npm run fix-lint`.
 Make sure that these scripts do not return an error or warning.
 - That you increment the version number for your changes to be published, according to the specfications above.

+To increment the package version:

+Run `npm version patch` to increment a patch.

+Run `npm version minor` to increment a minor.

+Run `npm version major` to increment a major.
+You probably shouldn't do this if you are not sure.

 Every PR must be approved by at least one other person before it can be merged in to the master.
 When you create or update a PR, there are GitHub Actions that will verify that your PR complies to the above.
 Once the PR is merged into master, a GitHub Action will publish the new version to the npm registry.